Okerew/osxiec/README.md

 - **Support**: Remember that not everything will work fully for example node won't work fully because it is making sys calls which spawn things outside the container, in this example local things that do not rely on the repl server will work.
 - **Temps**: If you need a lot of storage for the moment, and you used a container use the clean command.
 - **Why is chroot not used?**
-  Chroot requires for SIP to be disabled, which causes many security risks, chroot can be easily exited by any process, using the normal macOS restrictions is way more secure, and reliable it causes many permission issues, apple does not really like it and will probably make it harder to use it later on in the future.
+  Chroot requires for SIP to be disabled, which causes many security risks, chroot can be easily exited by any process, using the normal macOS restrictions is way more secure, reliable, having it disabled causes many permission issues.
 - **Sandbox deprecation error** yes I know that sandbox innit is deprecated but there isn't really an alternative for it unless I would use xcode and there is no way I am using it to rebuild this.
 ---